Rays’ Wander Franco moved to administrative leave while MLB, Dominican authorities investigate

 MLB is likely to wait until that investigation is concluded before deciding whether there will be any discipline, a person familiar with the probe told The Associated Press.
 The person spoke on condition of anonymity because that was not announced.

 Los Angeles Dodgers pitcher Trevor Bauer was on administrative leave from July 2, 2021, until the following April 29, when he was suspended for 324 games.
 The penalty was reduced by an arbitrator to 194 games.
-Bauer was accused of assault, an accusation he has repeatedly denied.
+Bauer was accused of sexual assault, accusations he has repeatedly denied.
+He is now pitching in Japan.

 Franco has salaries of $2 million this season and next as part of a $182 million, 11-year contract that started in 2022.